 To secure a spot and avoid parking challenges, it’s best to arrive early, particularly on weekends or during peak tourist seasons.

-THE PRAIA DA MARINHA AREA
+PRAIA DA MARINHA BEACH: WHAT TO EXPECT

 Praia da Marinha is consistently voted one of the best beaches in the world, and for good reason.
 Not only is the sand an immaculate, soft golden brown, but the cliffs that surround the beach area are astonishing.